Hindu festivals

 December

-Gita Jayanti is the day when Bhagavadgita
+Gita Jayanti is the symbolic date in commemoration of the day

-was born.
+when Bhagavadgita was born.